slashpot/Survivor/README.md

 ## Manual
 Simply download and unzip.
 Because zombie AI is written with RAIN AI, make sure you **import [RAIN AI package](https://www.assetstore.unity3d.com/en/#!/content/23569)**.

-If you encounter **Invalid editor window UnityEditor.FallbackEditorWindow** Error, reset the window factory settings inside the Unity editor which is available in the right top corner where you set your layout.
+If you encounter **Invalid editor window UnityEditor.FallbackEditorWindow** error, reset the window factory settings inside the Unity editor which is available in the right top corner where you set your layout.
 ## Player controls
 ```
 WASD to control movement